-\\We are not currently accepting payment for Open Livestock fees online.
+We are not currently accepting payment for Open Livestock fees online.
 Be sure to either mail to PO Box G, Walla Walla, WA 99362, or deliver payment along with a copy of your online entry receipt to the Exhibitors Office on or before August 5.
 Entries are not complete until the entry fees are received.
-NO EXCEP-TIONS!
+NO EXCEPTIONS!
 Please make checks out to Walla Walla Fair & Frontier Days.
-If you have questions or need help before July 8th, please call the Fairgrounds Office (509) 527-3247.
-After July 11th, please call the Exhibitors Office at (509) 527-3251.
+If you have questions or need help, please call the Fairgrounds Office (509)527-3247 or the Exhibitors Office (509)527-3251.